salahawad/berytech-boilerplate-express/README.md

  * create usergroups directly in slackworkspace.

  the application scope now is to create usergroups into workspace, this how it works?
- (1.   )admin can upload an excel file composed mainly of :
+ 1.admin can upload an excel file composed mainly of :
-       -user first-name
+    * user first-name
-       -user last-name
+    * user last-name
-       -user team-name
+    * user team-name
-     -action needed to perform by admin.(add user, delete user)
+    * action needed to perform by admin.(add user, delete user)
  2. once the file uploaded, the application will create the usergroups(team-name) into slackworkspace.

 # Setting